-The NorthMet Project covers a total of approximately 16,700 acres or 25.9 square miles comprising two areas: the NorthMet mine site totaling approximately 4,300 acres or 6.5 square miles of leased mineral rights and the Erie Plant site totaling approximately 12,400 acres or 19.4 square miles of freehold land located approximately six miles west of the mine site.
+The NorthMet Project covers a total of approximately 16,700 acres or 25.9 square miles comprising two areas: the NorthMet mine site totaling approximately 4,300 acres or 6.5 square miles of leased mineral rights and the Erie Plant site totaling approximately 12,400 acres or 19.4 square miles of freehold land.
 The property is located in St. Louis County in the Mesabi Iron Range mining district about 60 miles north of Duluth, Minnesota.
 The NorthMet Project is easily accessible via state and county roads.
 The surfaced County Highway 666 links the plant to the town of Hoyt Lakes, itself approximately 25 miles east of Virginia, Minnesota which is located on State Highway 53.
 The mine site is accessible by an all-season gravel road from the plant site and a private railroad crosses the property immediately south of the deposit and runs to the plant site.
 The plant site is serviced by commercial railroad which connects into the US national and Trans-Canadian railroad systems, as well as a private railroad providing access to port facilities located on Lake Superior.
-Highvoltage power lines, owned by Minnesota Power, supply the plant site and there is ready access to industrial electric power at the mine site.
+High-voltage power lines owned by Minnesota Power supply the plant site and there is ready access to industrial electric power at the mine site.